ViennaKaggle/viennakaggle.github.com/_posts/2015-11-20-second-meetup.markdown

 ---
 layout: post
-title:  "Vienna Kaggle - 1st Meetup"
+title:  "Vienna Kaggle - First Hands On Meetup"
 subtitle: "How it all starts"
 date:   2015-11-20 06:00:00
 categories: [meetup]